Started with a generous grant from the Agnes Varis Charitable Trust, GlassRoots offers a unique apprenticeship program – in Scientific Glassblowing!

 Entry level wage rates of $12 per hour, rising to $30 per hour mean a pathway to the middle class by preparing young workers for opportunities .

 How does GlassRoots program work?
-GlassRoots offers this program to high school graduates or individuals with a GED.
-Individuals ages 18 - 27ish.
+GlassRoots offers this program to young adults who are high school graduates or who have earned a GED.
 The program includes:

 Academic Preparation.
 Introduction to Computer Aided Design, Drafting and Blueprint Reading; Geometric Concepts for Glass Blowers.
 Up to 60 hours of academic preparation staffed by our college partners.
 Apprentices are instructed in basic AutoCad, measurement, and three-dimensional design.

 Scientific Glass Studio Work.
 Up to 140 hours of hands-on scientific flameworking training will be provided by members of the American Scientific Glassblowing Society and at the world renowned Glass Education Center at Salem Community College.
 Students learn how to make borosilicate glassware and elements of artistic glassblowing.

 Workplace Readiness Training.
 To prepare participants to be productive and successful in their first job, apprentices complete up to 45 hours of soft skills training covering: workplace ethics and behavior; 21st Century job search, research, networking and social media skills; professionalism and responsibility; interviewing; entrepreneurial thinking; communication in the workplace; self esteem; financial literacy; managing family issues; time management and more.